njosefbeck/code-repo/HTML/README.md

 * Divs

 #### Additional Resources
-Have a CSS resource you'd like to include in this list?
+Have an HTML resource you'd like to include in this list?
 Create a pull request and we'll add it!

 * [Codecademy](http://codecademy.com)